Willem Kalf Biography | Oil Painting

 2-1619 Rotterdam, NED - 7-31-1693 Amsterdam, NEDBack to Artist IndexView Artists Paintings

-Though Willem Kalf painted in Paris, those pictures belong to a pictorial tradition practiced primarily in Flanders in the early 17th century, by such artists as David Teniers the Younger.
-The only indication of the French origin of the paintings are a few objects that Flemish exponents of the same genre would not have pictured in their works.
-Kalf’s rustic interiors had a large influence on French art in the circle of the Le Nain brothers, Antoine, Louis and Mathieu Le Nain.
+In spite of the fact that Willem Kalf painted in Paris, those paintings belong to a pictorial tradition practiced in Flanders in the early 1600's, by such artists as David Teniers the Younger.
+The only sign of the French origin of the oil paintings are a few objects that are French designed.
+Kalf’s rustic interiors had a large influence on French art in the circle of the Le Nain brothers.

-Influenced: Antoine, Louis, and Mathieu Le Nain
+Painters Willem Kalf Influenced: Antoine, Louis, and Mathieu Le Nain.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.